nik-r08/Intro/README.md

 <h3 align="center">A passionate Software Engineer</h3>

 # 💫 About Me:
-I'm currently working as a Virtual Reality Tecnician.<br>I'm currently learning about LLM's.<br>I'm currently interested in building Agentic AI systems.<br>Recently I have built an AI Email Assistant as an Web Extension.
+I'm currently working as a Virtual Reality Engineer.<br>I'm currently learning about LLM's.<br>I'm currently interested in building Agentic AI systems.<br>Recently I have built an AI Email Assistant as an Web Extension.

 ## 🌐 Socials: